Flights to Tibet

-With the development of transportation, more and more vehicles are available for travelers who want to travel to Tibet, such as train, airplane, bike, etc. Among the multiple means of transportation, taking flights to Tibet is the most convenient way.
+With the development of transportation, more and more vehicles are available for travelers who want to travel to Tibet, such as trains, airplanes, bikes, etc. Among the multiple means of transportation, taking flights to Tibet is the most convenient way.
 Although the plane ticket fare is not cheap, it can save a lot of time.
-If you come from United States, Singapore, UK, Australia, Canada, India, Hong Kong, etc., you need to arrive in mainland China or Kathmandu first, then transfer another flight to Tibet.
+If you come from United States, Singapore, UK, Australia, Canada, India, Hong Kong, etc., you need to arrive in mainland China or Kathmandu first, then transfer to another flight to Tibet.

-No matter you are from USA, UK, Canada, Spain, or any other countries in the world, you have to enter Tibet from gateway cities of China or Kathmandu.
-Although the number of flights is plenty, travelers still need to book the air ticket in advance.
-Because the supplies of the air tickets to Tibet always fails to meet the demand in the peak tourist season.
+No matter where you are from, you have to enter Tibet from the gateway cities of China or Kathmandu.
+Although the number of flights is plenty, travelers still need to book plane tickets in advance.
+Because the supplies of air tickets to Tibet always fail to meet the demand during the peak tourist season.

 For your reference: Domestic Flights | Airports in Tibet | International Flights | FAQ